go-vikunja/vikunja/docs/content/doc/setup/config.md

 ### jwtttl

-The duration of the issed JWT tokens in seconds.
+The duration of the issued JWT tokens in seconds.
 The default is 259200 seconds (3 Days).

 Default: `259200`